-In a yearly report that details upcoming Point of Sale software trends, Hospitality Technology released key points about drivers of POS adoption.
-Among these many statistics, respondents indicated that 59% wanted new features added to their current POS system, 58% were occupied with preparing for EMV compliance and 52% desired more integrations with other systems in their next POS upgrade.
+In a yearly report that details upcoming iPad POS System trends, Hospitality Technology released key points about drivers of POS adoption.
+Among these many statistics, respondents indicated that 59% wanted new features added to their current POS system, 58% were occupied with preparing for EMV compliance, and 52% desired more integrations with other systems in their next POS upgrade.

 Here are 3 tips to consider for a new POS implementation whether you are a seasoned business owner or brand new to the game: